impiyu3211/stone_paper_scissors/README.md

-🧱 Technologies Used
+🧱 Technologies Used:

-Python 3.x (or other: JavaScript, HTML/CSS, Java, etc.) random module for move generation input() or GUI input for player choice
+Python 3.x (or other: JavaScript, HTML/CSS, Java, etc.)

+random module for move generation

+input() or GUI input for player choice

 Optional:  tkinter/pygame/React/Vue for graphical interface

-🚧 Future Enhancements
+🚧 Future Enhancements:

 Score tracking for multiple rounds

 Add multiplayer mode (local or networked)

 Add timer for quick decision-making

-Add difficulty levels (computer with prediction) Deploy as web application or mobile app
+Add difficulty levels (computer with prediction)

+Deploy as web application or mobile app